andromaqui/urlshortener/README.md

 The goal of the URL shortener application is to enable users to easily convert long URLs into automatically generated short URLs, streamlining the process of sharing and managing links without the need for custom short URL options.
 The application efficiently generates unique short URLs for users, simplifying link sharing and enhancing overall usability.

-Here’s a more concise overview of the features that make your URL shortener application production-ready:
+The app does not handle the expiry or deletion of the urls, but this is a step which could be added in following iterations.

 Here’s a more concise overview of the features that make your URL shortener application production-ready:
- 1. Endpoints: Well-defined RESTful APIs for shortening and retrieving URLs, facilitating easy integration and usability.
+ 1. `Endpoints`: Well-defined RESTful APIs for shortening and retrieving URLs, facilitating easy integration and usability.
- 2. Custom Exception Handling: Custom exceptions and a global exception handler provide clear error responses, enhancing user experience during failures.
+ 2. `Custom Exception Handling`: Custom exceptions and a global exception handler provide clear error responses, enhancing user experience during failures.
- 3. Spring Actuator: Enables monitoring and management of the application with endpoints for health checks and metrics, ensuring operational reliability.
+ 3. `Spring Actuator`: Enables monitoring and management of the application with endpoints for health checks and metrics, ensuring operational reliability.
- 4. Spring Profiles: Allows different configurations for various environments (development, testing, production), reducing risks during deployment.
+ 4. `Spring Profiles`: Allows different configurations for various environments (development, testing, production), reducing risks during deployment.
- 5. Caching: Improves performance by storing frequently accessed data, reducing database load and enhancing response times for users.
+ 5. `Caching`: Improves performance by storing frequently accessed data, reducing database load and enhancing response times for users.
- 6. Dockerfile: The Dockerfile defines the steps to build a Docker image for the URL shortener application, specifying the base images, dependencies, and configuration needed to run the application in a containerized environment.
+ 6. `Dockerfile`: The Dockerfile defines the steps to build a Docker image for the URL shortener application, specifying the base images, dependencies, and configuration needed to run the application in a containerized environment.

 ## Building Url Shortener